Rahulloriya/RFM-Analysis-Customer-Segmentation-project-/README.md

 # Bicycle Business Profitability

 ## Goal of the Project
-The purpose of this project is to conduct a Customer Segmentation Analysis for an Australian automobile bike company.
-Customer segmentation is performed by developing an RFM (Recency, Frequency, Monetary) Model.
-RFM analysis is a behavior-based approach grouping customers into segments based on their previous purchase transactions.
-In this analysis, the customer base was divided into 4 distinct segments: Platinum, Gold, Silver, and Bronze.
-The analysis aims to determine which customer segments should be targeted to enhance sales revenue and profitability for the company.
-A comprehensive Dashboard for Customer Segmentation is developed using Tableau, while the data quality assessment, RFM analysis, and exploratory data analysis are performed using Python.
-This project seeks to provide actionable insights into customer behavior, brand preferences, and product performance to drive strategic decision-making and marketing efforts.
+The purpose of this project is to conduct a comprehensive Customer Segmentation Analysis for an Australian automobile bike company.
+Customer segmentation is performed by developing an RFM (Recency, Frequency, Monetary) Model and applying K-means clustering algorithm.
+RFM analysis is a behavior-based approach grouping customers into segments based on their previous purchase transactions, while K-means clustering helps to identify distinct customer groups based on multiple attributes.
+In this analysis, the customer base was divided into 4 distinct segments using K-means clustering: Platinum, Gold, Silver, and Bronze.
+The project aims to determine which customer segments should be targeted to enhance sales revenue and profitability for the company.
+A detailed Dashboard is developed using Tableau to visualize key insights and trends.
+The data quality assessment, RFM analysis, K-means clustering, and exploratory data analysis are performed using Python.
+This project seeks to provide actionable insights into customer behavior, brand preferences, and product performance to drive strategic decision-making and targeted marketing efforts.

 ## Tableau Dashboard
 The Dashboard for Customer Segmentation and Sales Analysis can be found [here](https://public.tableau.com/views/RFMDashboard_17260549311650/Dashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ![6 Dashboard](https://github.com/user-attachments/assets/47c0dc65-704d-413a-89dc-510bca6de461)